 Learn more about these endemic species, their unique characteristics, and have fun while doing so.
 Just remember, leave no trace when visiting the park to ensure that these species continue to thrive in their natural environments.

-Also, it is always essential to stay on marked trails, never feed wildlife, and to treat the residents with the utmost respect.
+Also, it is always essential to stay on marked Haleakala trails, never feed wildlife, and treat the residents with the utmost respect.

-Experienced hikers and newbies alike enjoy the camp out wilderness experience spending the night outdoors either in a tent in one of the two primitive wilderness campsites.
+Experienced hikers and newbies alike enjoy the camp-out wilderness experience spending the night outdoors either in a tent or in one of the two primitive wilderness campsites.

 Haleakala is in itself a thrill to behold, but if it is something with a bit of pumping high adrenaline, why not head down Haleakala on a bike?

 Grab a bike rental or book a Haleakala bike tour if you think you have what it takes to descend the 21 switchbacks on the western slopes of the mountain.

 Come across a panorama of killer vistas that include Maui’s central valley and the glorious West Maui Mountains.